papamoose/ansible-hostgroup-model/README.md

 I've been spending a lot more time with Ansible lately I've been unhappy with role organization, how variables get applied, and that groups or hosts cannot assert roles that should be applied to them.

-My background is using Puppet in production for 8+ years.
-Though, I've also used Ansible for a similar time, I've never needed to think about managing more than 30 or machines.
-Of those I was applying all roles to all machines.

 My current deep think has resulted in what I think is a fairly successful attempt at recreating a hierarchical inheritance model, similar to Puppet's hostgroups, which allows a host or a group to define which roles should apply to it, rather than the playbook.